 Notice to attendees and exhibitors: AFS has instituted a Covid-19 vaccine mandate for those physically attending the AFS Baltimore meeting.
 This is in accordance with our fundamental policy of hosting an event that protects the health of our attendees to the greatest degree possible.
-Additional guidance is being developed by staff and AFS leadership and will be shared when approved.
-The guidance will provide allowances for those who have religious or specific health reasons to not be vaccinated but will stipulate appropriate testing requirements.
+Additional guidance explains how to provide proof of vaccination.
+The guidance provides allowances for those who have religious or specific health reasons to not be vaccinated but stipulates appropriate testing requirements.
 AFS will also adhere to any mask mandate by the City of Baltimore and other CDC guidance at the time of the meeting.

 What is the current Covid-19 health guidance in Baltimore and the two main hotels?